 Please note that if the staff member requires any non-standard features, which increase the cost beyond the standard specification, this additional cost will have to be met from departmental funds.

-Existing academic members of staff who wish to ascertain whether they are eligible for funding of a new PC to replace an existing old machine should contact Joanne O'Connor of the Registrar's Office in the first instance with details of the age of the existing machine.
+Existing academic members of staff who wish to ascertain whether they are eligible for funding of a new PC to replace an existing old machine should contact the Office of the Academic Secretary email@example.com in the first instance with details of the age of the existing machine.

 Note: In all other cases Schools/Units are responsible for costs incurred in the issue or replacement of PCs.